meashishpatel/Blog-Website/README.md

 ## Making the components folder
 Create the components folder in the src folder
 * Make two folder inside components
-    * Header - Make a Header.jsx inside Header folder
+    * Header - Make a Header.jsx inside Header folder and LogoutBtn.jsx
     * Footer - Make a Footer.jsx inside Footer folder

 * Make a index.js file in the components folder to export Header and Footer